-You can also tell what your readers are worried about through live chats.
+You can also tell what your readers are worried about through live chats on a regular basis.
 This will give your readers the opportunity to talk with you and get their questions answered.
 This is a very organic engagement strategy.
-According to Forrester’s paper, Making Proactive Chat Work, 44% of online consumers said they were more likely to return to a website that offers live chat because these are companies that go that extra mile.
+According to Forrester’s case study and paper, Making Proactive Chat Work, 44% of online consumers said they were more likely to return to a website that offers live chat because these are companies that go that extra mile.

-Shopify offers three unique channels when you’re looking to contact them, but I always gravitate towards the live chat because it provides instant response, unlike the “send an email,” contact method.
+Shopify offers three unique audience engagement channels when you’re looking to contact them, but I always gravitate towards the live chat because it provides instant response, unlike the “send an email,” contact method.

 - 10 Studies That Reveal What Customers Want You to Know About Them

 - The Surprising Simple Secret to Knowing What Your Readers Want

 Question #2: What level of competition is in my niche?

 eMarketer’s statistics show that there are 31% more bloggers today than there were three years ago.
 That’s why you can no longer create blog posts, sit back and hope for a change.